MizdaCollinz/Parallel-Scheduling---DFS---Branch-and-Bound/README.md

 This jar is ready to run.

 ## Where to Find Information
+https://github.com/Helen-Zhao/parallel-task-scheduler is the base fork for this group project, the Wiki is stored there

  Wiki (See side bar):
  - Meeting Minutes
  - Decisions/Issues (In Meeting Minutes)